ubcemergingmedialab/23-3002-Tapestry/README.md

 1. Download the Tapestry Tool 2.0 WordPress Plugin and follow the installation instructions found here: https://github.com/tapestry-tool/tapestry-wp
 2. Download this Tapestry ML project to a local folder and replace the Tapestry Tool src folder with the file from this repository (tapestry-wp > templates > vue > src).
    - Make sure to make the following edits to the code:
-      2 a) OpenAI API Key:
-      - You can get a key for free by creating an account on the OpenAI website and generating your own secret key.
+      - OpenAI API Key: You can get a key for free by creating an account on the OpenAI website and generating your own secret key.
 Replace the string in the relevant places in the code (Ctrl+F "OPEN-AI-API-KEY" in tapestryml.js and LOtapestryml.js).
-      2 b) Tapestry ID and endpoint link replacements:
-         - Log in to Wordpress and create a new tapestry page (ensure the Tapestry Tool 2.0 Wordpress Plugin: https://github.com/tapestry-tool/tapestry-wp has been downloaded and the relevant code files from this repository has been replaced first).
+      - Tapestry ID and endpoint link replacements: Log in to Wordpress and create a new tapestry page (ensure the Tapestry Tool 2.0 Wordpress Plugin: https://github.com/tapestry-tool/tapestry-wp has been downloaded and the relevant code files from this repository has been replaced first).
 Then right click and select "Inspect", then "Network".
 Refresh the page and look for the only item in the "Name" list with a single number.
 Enter that value in the tapestry_id variable (replace 5) and save the file.
 3. Open up a command prompt or terminal window and run the following:
    ```shell
    npm run build